MrDanMor/SunBurn/README.md

 burning-duration: 100
 # Ticks: 0 - 500
 # Defines how long the player will burn after each sun strike
+# BE AWARE - if player is already burning, this may do nothing

 sun-burn-mode: SKYLIGHT
 # Mode: SKYLIGHT / ANYLIGHT / MATERIALCONFIG